snowflakedb/snowflake-ingest-java/README.md

 4. Inserts a few rows (1000) into the channel created in 3rd step using the `insertRows` API on the Channel object
    1. `insertRows` API also takes in an optional `offsetToken` String which can be associated to this batch of rows.
 5. Calls `getLatestCommittedOffsetToken` on the channel until the appropriate offset is found in Snowflake.
-6. Close the channel when the ingestion is done.
+6. Close the channel when the ingestion is done to make sure everything is committed.